Patient's Query

 Welcome to icliniq.com.

-I think you are having infection in the area and it got swollen.
+I think you are having an infection in the area and it got swollen.
 It may be due to food impaction or decay in the area.
 You should ask your dentist to either do a small surgery to remove the inflamed flap or just some cleaning of the area might be enough.
-Take some antibiotic and anti-inflammatory if required.
+Take some antibiotics and anti-inflammatory if required.

 Hi doctor,